antlarr/bard/README.md

 # License

-Bard is using the GPL v3.0 license
+Bard is distributed under the GPL v3.0 license.
+The web interface uses [jQuery](https://jquery.org/), which is licensed under a MIT license.